Mental Health Financial Assistance: Top 7 Ways to Get Help

 - An eight-session interactive therapy program, offered by the Centre for Interactive Mental Health Solutions, can help treat depression.
 The program is based on Cognitive Behavioural Therapy (CBT) and is completely free, confidential, and accessible from anywhere.

-- Powered by thousands of trained volunteer listeners, 7 Cups offers a emotional support system through a 24/7 chat program.
+- Powered by thousands of trained volunteer listeners, 7 Cups offers an emotional support system through a 24/7 chat program.
 It also provides affordable online counseling at $150 per month.

-- BetterHelp provides counseling services with unlimited access to your counselor, with plans starting at $40 per week.
+- BetterHelp provides counseling services with unlimited access to your counselor, with plans ranging from $60 to $90 per week.
 Counseling is offered through messaging, live chat, phone, and video conference.

 - A customized CBT program through iPrevail includes behavioral tools, interactive tools, and progress charts, and can help treat anxiety.
-The basic program is free, with paid packages starting at $6.66 per month.
+This service is one of the more cost-effective ones, costing only $10 per month.